voxpupuli/puppet-zabbix/README.md

 Please be aware, that when manage_resources is enabled, it can increase an puppet run on the zabbix-server a lot when you have a lot of hosts.

 ##Contributors

+ericsysmin will be helping and maintaining this puppet module.
+In Github terms he is an Collaborator.
+So don't be suprised if he acceps/rejects Pull Requests and comment in issues.

 The following have contributed to this puppet module:

  * Suff